kburchfiel/pfn/docs/_sources/Introduction/introduction.md

 None of this is to imply that individuals who use generative AI, whether for programming, writing, or other forms of content creation, are somehow worse at what they do or mistaken in their approach.
 I simply believe that avoiding the use of generative AI is the best choice *for me*.

+## Gratitude and Acknowledgments

+First, I am grateful to God for giving me the opportunity to write this text and share what I've learned with others.

+I am also grateful to Kenneth, my son.
+The amount of joy you have brought me and my wife cannot be put into words.
+Although watching Python for Nonprofits grow has been fun, *your* growth has been far more exciting--and, of course, far more important!
+This text and code will pass away, but you are eternal.
+I know you're a bit young to use a computer at the moment, but I hope you will find this project useful one day.

+I am grateful to my parents, Linda and Ken.
+You provided me with immense love growing up, and I hope I can share that same love with Kenneth (and any other children with whom God might bless us).
+Dad, you showed me (with *Biotechnology and the Federal Circuit*) that it's possible to write a book while raising a young family and holding down a job.
+I'm honored to be able to follow in your footsteps 30 years later--and I hope that we will be able to reunite in Heaven one day.

+I also want to thank my professors at Columbia Business School--especially Mattan Griffel, Daniel Guetta, Hardeep Johar, and Jared Lander--for introducing me to the valuable role that Python and R can play within organizations.

+In addition, very special thanks to my supervisors at Seton Education Partners and the Institute for Family Studies: David Morales, Michael Carbone, Michael Toscano, and Wendy Wang.
+You gave me the opportunity to apply Python to real-world challenges, and I have learned a great deal in the process.

+This book would not have been possible without the developers of Python and the many, many libraries that it makes use of (particularly Pandas, Plotly, Folium, and Dash).
+Thank you for making your work accessible to the world!

+I also wish to thank the developers of the open-source software and tools (including, but not limited to, JupyterLab Desktop, LibreOffice, Jupyter Book, Linux, and Linux Mint) that I used to develop Python for Nonprofits.

+Finally, I want to thank you for reading (or at least flipping through) this book.
+I hope that, regardless of where you are in your Python and nonprofit career journey, it will be a helpful tool for you.

 ## Dedication

 This work is dedicated to my wife, Allie Burchfiel.
 Allie generously allowed me to take the time I needed to put this project together, even though that meant that I was less available to help her with chores, childcare, and the many other tasks (big and small) that go into running a household.
-She also believed in my vision for this work--and in my dreams of sharing my (still limited) understanding of Python with others.
+She also believed in my vision for this work--and in my dreams of sharing my (still growing) understanding of Python with others.
 Allie is an amazing wife and mother, and I am incredibly fortunate to spend my life with her.

+Blessed (and soon to be Saint) Carlo Acutis, pray for us!